|

 The sun is the world's largest power plant.
 It provides more energy to

-the earth in 1 hour than that produced by all nations in a year.
+the earth in 1 hour than is produced by all nations in a year.
 However,

 solar power statistics show

-that we only use the sun for 0.01 % of our electrical needs.
-Despite the
+that we only use the sun for a tiny fraction of our electrical needs.
+Despite

-still costs 5 times as much to produce electricity from solar panels
+still costs significantly more to produce electricity from solar panels

-than it does from using dirty coal, gas or nuclear sources.
+than it does from using traditional coal, gas or nuclear sources.
 But as

 energy prices continue to increase, the future looks bright for solar power.